carlosmccosta/effective-parakeet/README.md

 can be configured using the launch parameter `num_capture_frames` (see below).

 `/zivid_camera/frame_settings/frame_<n>/enabled` controls if the frame `<n>` is enabled.
-When the `/zivid_camera/capture/` service is invoked, if just one frame is enabled, the camera will perform a single-capture.
+When the `/zivid_camera/capture/` service is invoked, if one frame is enabled, the camera will perform a single-capture.
 If more than one frame is enabled, the camera will perform an HDR capture.

 By default all frames are disabled.
 In order to capture a point cloud at least one frame needs to be enabled.

-Note that the default, min and max values of the dynamic_reconfigure parameters can change dependent on what Zivid camera model you are using.
+Note that the min, max and default value of the dynamic_reconfigure parameters can change dependent on what Zivid camera model you are using.
 Therefore you should not use the `__getMin()__`, `__getMax()__` and `__getDefault()__` methods of the auto-generated C++ config classes (`zivid_camera::CaptureGeneralConfig` and `zivid_camera::CaptureFrameConfig`).
-Instead you should query for the default values.
+Instead you should query the server for the default values.
 See the sample code for how to do this.

 ### List of dynamic reconfigure parameters